Description

 Botany:

 Picea glauca, is an evergreen coniferous member of the Pinaceae family.
-A large tree with narrow crown, it can grow to 40 meters tall.
-The blue-green needles are four-sided, sharp and stiff, and are ranged spirally on the twigs.
-The needles have a glaucous (white waxy coating) bloom, hence the specific epithet and common name.
-The bark is loose, scaly and greyish-brown.
+A large tree with narrow crown, it can grow to

 Ethnobotany:

-This conifer tree is closely linked to the survival of Native Peoples and settlers.
-Traditionally, its needles were used for inhalations and fumigations, to treat flu, cough, and support women’s health after childbirth.
+This conifer tree is closely linked to the survival of Indigenous Peoples and their settlers.
+Traditionally, its needles were

 Uses: